Our classes

 Italian as a foreign language

+A welcoming space for children with little or no prior knowledge of Italian.
 Lessons focus on learning everyday expressions, basic phrases, and an introduction to reading and writing.
 The class is dynamic and interactive, helping children feel confident using Italian in real-life situations.
 To support beginner-level students, lessons will be taught in English.